spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 ## Set up Edge Host

 1. Power up the Edge host.
 Do not make any input and allow Palette to choose the boot option automatically.
+If this is the first time you've started the Edge host since installation, you will be automatically directed to the TUI.

+   If you are accessing the Edge host with an SSH connection, you can issue the command `spectro-edge-console` to bring up the TUI.
+You can do this if you have gone through the initial setup in the TUI and want to change any configuration.
+However, you can only issue `spectro-edge-console` to bring up the TUI before you have deployed a cluster on the Edge host.

 2. If you have already configured a user in your **user-data** file in the EdgeForge step, this step will be skipped automatically.